beala/ai_tools/README.md

+This repo contains scripts and tools that are useful for interacting with OpenAI APIs.

 # transcribe_podcast.py

 This script allows you to transcribe podcast episodes from Overcast.fm using OpenAI's GPT-4.
 The resulting transcript is printed to stdout.